RobTillaart/AD5620/README.md

 70000 calls per second means that a 1 KHz wave can be constructed with 70 values per period (max).

+Please share your performance data, open an issue to report.

 ## Future